Paid Access Tax in Venice for Tourists in 2025: Regulations, Paiement, Prices and Exemptions

 2025: Date of entry into service of the Venice Access Tax

-The future tax will, therefore, only really come into force in 2025, after analysis of the test carried out in 2024.
+The future tax will, therefore, only really come into force in 2025 after analysing the test carried out in 2024.

 The Price of the Entrance Tax in Venice

-Exemption from paying the tax for stays in Venice longer than one day
+Exemption from payment of the tax for stays in Venice of more than one day

-Tourists who can prove that they have booked a hotel room, a bed and breakfast or an apartment in Venice (Municipal territory: Venice, Murano, Burano, Lido, Pellestrina, Favaro Veneto, Mestre-Carpenedo, Chirignago-Zelarino and Marghera) for more than one night will be exempt from payment.
-There will be no steps to do for them, and their host will take care of it and provide them with an exemption QR code.These tourists will have already paid a tourist tax linked to their accommodation, and the payment of this tourist tax exempts them from the Venice access tax.
+Tourists who can prove that they have booked a hotel room, bed and breakfast or apartment in Venice (in the municipal territory: Venice, Murano, Burano, Lido, Pellestrina, Favaro Veneto, Mestre-Carpenedo, Chirignago-Zelarino and Marghera) for at least one night will be exempt from payment.

-Residents of the city of Venice and their parents up to the 3rd degree of kinship, students enrolled at school or university in Venice, owners of a home in Venice, whether Italian or foreign, and anyone travelling to Venice for professional reasons are also automatically exempted.
+Also automatically exempted are residents of the city of Venice and their relatives up to the 3rd degree of kinship, students enrolled at school or university in Venice, owners of accommodation in Venice, whether Italian or foreign and anyone travelling to Venice for professional reasons.

 Children under the age of 6 are also exempt from paying the tax.

-Touristic bus passengers who pay the ZTL bus tax will also be exempt from the tax.
+The passengers on tourist buses who pay the ZTL bus tax will also be exempt from the entry tax.

 What is the Venice Access Tax for?